-- a. conserve or improve local identity and the appearance of the riverside; - b. maintain or enhance local biodiversity; and - c. create increased opportunities for improved public access for all, leisure and community use.
+- a. conserve or improve local identity and the appearance of the riverside; - b. provide biodiversity net gain in accordance with national policy; and - c. create increased opportunities for improved public access for all, leisure and community use.

 4.6 Enhancing Local Environmental Capacity